Bezzalel1/pre-quantum-field-theory/README.md

 PQF Claim: The value emerges naturally from vortex structure in the PQF field.

-What the Code Shows: Running the notebook reproduces ≈ 0.948 GeV/fm, matching lattice QCD without external input.
+What the Code Shows: Running the notebook reproduces ≈ 0.948 GeV/fm, matching lattice QCD without direct fitting to lattice input.